This blog may contain affiliate links. Read our disclosure policy for more info.

 In my opinion, the only way to improve a regular city tour is to throw in food, wine, and beer!
 This gourmet food tour is a fantastic way to discover the vibrant food scene in La Paz – so arrive hungry!

-You’ll meet up at San Francisco Church before exploring the local market of Mercado Lanza with your guide.
+You’ll meet up at the San Francisco Church before exploring the local market of Mercado Lanza with your guide.
 This is where I love having a local guide – they know all the best spots to try yummy treats and won’t get lost in the market!

 After you’re done at the market, you’ll head to some of La Paz’s best restaurants to try some Bolivian classics, mix up your own custom cocktail, and try some South American wines and beers.
 By the end of the evening, you’ll be totally stuffed!

 The tour is only $32 USD including all the food and drinks.
-It’s a small group, so you’re not lost in a crowd and you might even come away with a couple of new friends!
+It’s a small group, so you’re not lost in a crowd, and you might even come away with a couple of new friends!
 If eating your way through La Paz is in your plans, make sure to book a spot on this food tour.

 Book your spot here and get FREE cancellation options.